 June 15-16, 2021.
 Join the South Central Climate Adaptation Science Center and U.S. Forest Service for a no cost, two-day virtual Climate 101 event, open to the Southern Region (Region 8) USFS ecologists, planners, tribal foresters, and natural and cultural resources staff.
 Included topics for this event: 1) An introduction to the Climate, 2) Carbon Sequestration, and 3) Air & Water Quality Resources.
 Registration is limited to 50 participants.
 Learn more and register.

 Camp: Native Youth Community Adaptation and Leadership Congress

-June 26 – July 3, 2020, National Conservation Training Center, Shepherdstown, WV.
+June 26 – July 3, 2021 (For those students that applied for 2020 NYCALC, their applications will still be valid for 2021).
+National Conservation Training Center, Shepherdstown, WV.
 The Native Youth Community Adaptation and Leadership Congress (NYCALC) is held each summer at the National Conservation Training Center (NCTC) in Shepherdstown, WV.
 The Congress includes a mix of urban and rural students from Tribal Nations and Indigenous communities located throughout the continental U.S., Alaska, Hawaii, and American Samoa.
 For more information and to apply see here.
-The application deadline is March 31st, 2020.

 Camp: USET Tribal Climate Resilience Camp